telerik/blazor-docs/getting-started/first-steps.md

 To get access to the UI for Blazor components, follow these steps:

 1. Activate a trial by visiting the following link: [https://www.telerik.com/download-trial-file/v2-b/ui-for-blazor](https://www.telerik.com/download-trial-file/v2-b/ui-for-blazor).
-This activates a UI for Blazor trial in your account and enables the [Telerik private NuGet feed](#add-the-telerik-nuget-feed-to-visual-studio) for you, so you can install our components.
-Make sure that you have configured our NuGet feed.
-You can delete the file that was just downloaded.
+This activates a UI for Blazor preview in your account and enables the [Telerik private NuGet feed](#add-the-telerik-nuget-feed-to-visual-studio) for you, so you can install our components.
+Make sure that you have configured [our NuGet feed](#add-the-telerik-nuget-feed-to-visual-studio).

 1. Install the `Telerik.UI.for.Blazor` NuGet package to your Blazor project.
 If you do not see it in the `telerik.com` feed, wait for a about 20-30 minutes after activating the trial: